 SE 322-456 Yorkshire England

-Harewood Castle is located in Harewood Park, off Harrogate Road.
-8 miles north of Leeds, on the A61.
+Harewood Castle is located in the park of Harewood House, off Harewood Gate.
+9 miles north of Leeds, on the A61.

 Car parking is by the side of the road.